1995 Ford F-350 7.3 Powerstroke — the truck that started Hardcore Harness Co.

 Started in the Driveway

 Hardcore Harness Co. started the way most good ideas do — out of frustration.
-My 1995 F-350 7.3 Powerstroke needed an E4OD transmission harness.
+My 1995 F-350 7.3 Powerstroke needed an engine harness.
 The original was 30 years old, brittle, and falling apart.

 The options weren't great.
 Buy another 30-year-old harness from a junkyard with the same problems?
 Pay a shop $800+ in labor to chase wires?
 Splice a $50 pigtail kit into oxidized copper and crumbling insulation?